 First of all, consider security as the utmost priority when it comes to choosing a host for Litecoin cloud mining.
 Imagine this situation: you pick a cloud miner, pay the initial fee, and at the end of the month you find out that not only your profits have been stolen, but somebody broke into your bank account (credit card, PayPal, etc.) and stole all of your savings… All of this because you didn’t do your research and picked an untrustful, doubt-worthy host.
 Now, do you see the importance of security?

 Another thing worth keeping in mind is the hash rate of the host’s rigs.
 If the hash rate of the farm is really low, but the prices that the host charges are through the roof, that is a clear indication that something’s not right.
 Always research the appropriate hash rates for the different types of rigs out there, or at least consult on online forums.

 Lastly, get a general feel for the company.
 Visit their site (and many different parts of the site), look at their About page, read the White Paper, research some of the more notable people that are working there or are in some ways involved with the company.
 If the general view of the company or site brings out feelings of trust within you, more often than not it’s a good deciding factor.
-Always place priority on hosts that are transparent, for these companies usually have the least to hide.
+Always place a priority on transparent hosts, for these companies usually have the least to hide.

-At this point in time, you should probably have a better understanding of how Litecoin cloud mining works.
-It can definitely be tricky at first, but if you set your mind to it, you’ll figure it out in no time.
+At this point, you should probably have a better understanding of how Litecoin cloud mining works.
+It can be tricky at first, but if you set your mind to it, you’ll figure it out in no time.

 If you choose to delve with Litecoin cloud mining, I wish you the best of luck!